HemantMishra2003/Binary-DENnseNet-121/README.md

 > - could not able to achive  **100 percent Recall value** .
 Since even missed while
 > - detecting only one time Disease  is **Dangerous in Medical Field** .

 - Although recall for the Normal class is lower,
 - the overall behavior reflects a **safety-oriented  design choice**,
 - prioritizing detection of pneumonia cases.

-> **Note:**
-> Final performance claims are based exclusively on **independent test data**.
-Training and validation metrics are reported only to illustrate learning behavior and are not used as indicators of real-world performance.